 Related to the Bookmarks pane, the Selection pane provides a list of all objects on the current page and allows you to select an object and specify whether it's visible.

 In the Selection pane, you select an object and toggle whether the object is currently visible by selecting the eye icon to the right of the object.

 When you add a bookmark, the visibility status of each object is also saved, based on its setting in the Selection pane.

 It's important to note that slicers continue to filter a report page, regardless of whether they're visible.
 As such, you can create many different bookmarks, with different slicer settings, and make a single report page appear different (and highlight different insights) in various bookmarks.

 When using the Selection pane in combination with bookmarks, changing the visibility of a selection results in its visibility reverting to the default setting.
-After making such changes, you can right-click a bookmark and select update to update its visibility.
+After making such changes, right-click a bookmark and select Update to update its visibility.

 Assign bookmarks to buttons

-You can link shapes and images to bookmarks.
+You can link bookmarks to shapes and images.
 With this feature, when you select an object, it shows the bookmark associated with that object.
 This feature can be especially useful when you work with buttons.
-For more information, see Using buttons in Power BI.
+Read more about using buttons in Power BI.
 Consider also creating a bookmark navigator, which creates a set of buttons all linked automatically to a group of bookmarks.

 Expand the Action section.
 Under Type, select Bookmark.

 There are all sorts of interesting things you can do with object-linked bookmarking.
 You can create a visual table of contents on your report page, or you can provide different views (such as visual types) of the same information.